-Activities include badminton, basketball, volleyball, Welsh baseball and tennis.
+Activities include badminton, basketball, volleyball, Welsh baseball, tennis, football, rugby, 'health, fitness and wellbeing', dance, rounders and cricket.

 Core PSE

 PSE (Personal and Social Education) prepares learners to be personally and socially effective by providing learning experiences in which they can develop and apply skills, explore personal attitudes and values, and acquire appropriate knowledge and understanding.